ianlin0126/bookai/prd.md

 # Problem

-Busy people don’t have time to read books, and would like a TL;DR: of recommended books to get a high level idea, and collect enough signals to decide whether this is a book worth the read.
+Busy people don’t have time to read books, and would like a simple format to get the TL;DR: of recommended books to get a high level idea, and collect enough signals to decide whether this is a book worth the read.

 ---

 # Proposal

-Instead of relying on friends’ recommendation or book review sites, rely on LLMs Google Gemini and ChatGPT to generate generate book summaries as well as recommend a list of questions to get to learn more about the book.
+Instead of relying on friends’ recommendation or book review sites like blinkist, rely on LLMs such as Google Gemini and ChatGPT to generate generate the following info about the book:
+1. textual summary: includes a summary of the book, and a list of key takeaways
+2. audio summary: using NotebookLM, generate a podcast of the book summary
+3. visual summary: generate a few images summarizing the key takeaways of the book

 This differentiates from book review sites that it goes deeper into the content of the book, and potentially we can allow people to ask LLMs about the book directly via a chat interface (need to prevent abuse).

 Instead of relying on a chatbot based interface that has higher latency in response and needs to constantly change prompt, build a website with all the prompts ready as well as the results cached so users can experience a seamless experience in learning about a book that they are considering reading.

-To monetize the service, rely on Amazon affiliate program to monetize this for users who do consider buying the book at the end.
+To monetize the service, rely on affiliate programs to monetize this for users who do consider buying the book at the end.

 ---